-I have always had a passion for teaching, but it was not until my more recent work experience in early child care that I realized I wanted to go back into the classroom myself.
-Working with young children on a daily basis for the past three years and implementing the Ministry’s focus on Play and Exploration and Emergent Curriculum has solidified that being an educator is the career path for me.
+I have always had a passion for teaching, but it was not until my more recent work experience in early child care that I realized I wanted to go back to the classroom myself.
+Working with young children on a daily basis for the past five years and implementing the Ministry’s focus on Play and Exploration and Emergent Curriculum has solidified that being an educator is the career path for me.

-This is my family immediate family.
+This is my immediate family.
 We are a very close group of four who loved to travel and spend the holidays together.
 We enjoying teasing one another and reminiscing about the many memories we share.

 This is my little brother Fred and I at Elk Ridge Resort in Northern Saskatchewan.
 The two of use can be quite goofy at times, but we make a great team.
 I am very lucky that my best friend is also my brother.